-If you're not quite sure what to expect with an online course, you can actually try Module 6 for FREE.
-You'll hear from a leading expert on dealing with change and discover how you can live more in your "Zone of Fulfillment".
+If you're not quite sure what to expect with an online course, you can actually try Module 1 for FREE.
+You will go through an exercise to evaluate what areas of your life most need some TLC and what you can do to address them.

 How do we cultivate a mindset of resilience given the obstacles, frustrations, and challenges that impact our school culture?

 Guest Expert, Nancy Maxfield, has a uniquely blended background in science, organizational change, and high performance athletics.
 She works with professionals across industries to prevent burnout, maximize productivity and well-being, and improve retention.

 How can we encourage students and staff to use the movement of their bodies in new and interesting ways to support learning?
 What is the science to support this?
 How do we incorporate and make movement fun and innovative for teenagers?

 Our Guest Expert, Dr. Mel Krug, will walk us through all these answers, and so much more about how understanding the mind-body connection can increase the effectiveness of any curriculum.

 How do we approach the child with an intense brain differently?
 What works, what doesn’t, and how do we as educators stay emotionally regulated when we’re working with these kids day in and day out?